 AI applications in space exploration

-AI's integration into space missions and exploration is multifaceted, offering solutions to challenges that are beyond human capabilities in the extraterrestrial environment.
+AI in space missions and exploration is multifaceted, offering solutions to challenges that are beyond human capabilities in the extraterrestrial environment.

 It assists astronauts and ground-based operations, ensuring tasks such as cosmic phenomena analysis, system control, and celestial mapping are conducted efficiently and accurately.
 But how exactly is AI revolutionizing space exploration?